-A man was shot in the Brighton Park neighborhood on the Southwest Side Sunday morning.
+An 18-year-old man was shot repeatedly Sunday night in the Brighton Park neighborhood on the Southwest Side.